Cosmos (ATOM) vs Algorand (ALGO) | Which Is The Best Blockchain?

 The safest option is to use a hardware wallet like Ledger to securely store your assets offline.
 This removes risks such as exchange hacks or exchange bankruptcies.

 eToro USA LLC: Investments are subject to market risk.
+Including the possible loss of principal.

 Author